Back to guides

 Microsoft Alignment

 Use Azure Landing Zone guidance for structure.
 Use the Cloud Adoption Framework for operating model language.
-Use the Well Architected Framework for workload tradeoffs.
+Use the Well-Architected Framework for workload tradeoffs.

 Microsoft guidance helps frame the questions.
 The assessment still needs a senior architecture recommendation because every team has different funding, risk, ownership, and delivery constraints.